hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 **Exercise**

-List the `Mov10_oe_1.subset.fq` file from your home directory without changing directories.
+Assuming you are in your Home directory, write the path to the `Mov10_oe_1.subset.fq` file without changing directories.

 ****